Tomev/qcflow/docs/source/llms/tracing/search-traces.rst

 In addition to the search functionalities mentioned above, the fluent API :py:func:`qcflow.search_traces` enables you to extract specific fields from traces using the format ``"span_name.[inputs|outputs]"`` or ``"span_name.[inputs|outputs].field_name"``.
 This feature is useful for generating evaluation datasets or analyzing model performance.
-Refer to `MLFlow LLM Evaluation <https://qcflow.org/docs/latest/llms/llm-evaluate/index.html>`_ for more details.
+Refer to `QCFlow LLM Evaluation <https://qcflow.org/docs/latest/llms/llm-evaluate/index.html>`_ for more details.

 .. code-block:: python